- Legionnaires' disease

-In the right conditions harmful bacteria can grow causing an increased risk of Legionnaires' disease.
-Legionnaires' disease is a potentially fatal form of pneumonia and can affect anybody, but there are a number of factors that increase susceptibility, including;
+Under the right conditions harmful Legionella bacteria can increase in numbers resulting in an increased risk of Legionnaires' disease, a potentially fatal form of pneumonia.

 The symptoms of Legionnaires disease are similar to those of flu:

-When returning to your home to help reduce the risks you should:
+When returning to your home to help reduce any risk you should therefore:

-flush toilets twice to circulate fresh water through the system and empty the cistern
+- flush toilets twice with the lid down to circulate fresh water through the system and empty the cistern.

-Showers and spray taps should be cleaned of scale and debris every 3-6 months or earlier if scaling is evident.
+Showers and taps should also be cleaned of scale and debris every 3 months or earlier if required.

-Water butts should be drained and cleaned on a regular basis to prevent bacteria build up.
+Water butts should be regularly drained and cleaned to prevent bacterial build up.